nteract/scrapbook/README.md

 ### glue

-Records a value (scrap) in the given notebook cell.
+Records a scrap (data value) in the given notebook cell.

-The recorded value can be retrieved during later inspection of the output notebook.
+The scrap (recorded value) can be retrieved during later inspection of the output notebook.

 ```python
 sb.glue("hello", "world")